lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 ## The Transformer

-Previously, the data transformation was implemented as a viewController method.
-Here it is implemented as a *method object*.
+Previously, the data transformation was implemented as a method of the viewController.
+Here it is implemented as a separate *method object*.

 Besides encapsulating the code responsible for the transformation, `TransactionListTwoSourcesTransformer` has a few other significant changes: